-Rely on the power of a Customer Data Platform (CDPs).
+Rely on the power of Customer Data Platforms (CDPs).

-As an Adobe Solutions Partner, we use Adobe Real-Time CDP, a platform capable of creating unified customer profiles for B2C and B2B purposes.
+As an Adobe Solutions Partner, at Conexio we use Adobe Real-Time CDP, a platform capable of creating unified customer profiles for B2C and B2B purposes.

 - On the other hand, AEM is a content and digital asset management system with an automation backbone.
-It’s made up of 5 modules, which together constitute a world-level CMS suite.
+It’s made up of 5 modules, which together constitute a world-class CMS suite.